An interview with Kiko Matthews

 If I can handle the Felixstowe day then I figured I could handle the Atlantic too.
 It gave me the power and strength to do it.

 I don’t tend to worry about not being able to do it.
 I know that five women did it before me and that it is possible.
 I guess I rationalise the challenge.

 What was life like on the boat?
 How did you wash, poo, eat, sleep?

 Haha, pooing is a subject so few people talk about and I just don’t know why.
 I pooed in a bucket and fed it to the fish, they loved it!
-I washed very little, I almost didn’t need to being sprayed with water all the time.
-Everything gets salty and sticky which isn’t great so occasionally I would give the everything a good wash.
-I had a machine to desalinate the sea water for drinking and eating.
+I washed very little, I almost didn’t need to be sprayed with water all the time.
+Everything gets salty and sticky which isn’t great so occasionally I would give them everything a good wash.
+I had a machine to desalinate the seawater for drinking and eating.

 I ate dried food which I added water to.
-Initially I heated it but I was concerned a wave would throw the hot water over me, and by the time I got to eating the food it was usually cold, that mostly I just ate cold food.
+Initially, I hated it but I was concerned a wave would throw the hot water over me, and by the time I got to eating the food it was usually cold, that mostly I just ate cold food.